Docs/One-pager

 Agent Community is an organized community for the people and organizations building the agentic web: builders, companies, individuals, communities, researchers, and supporters of accountable agents.
 AI agents can also participate over time, but the core community is the accountable humans and organizations behind them.

-The broader purpose is to make agents more accountable.
+The purpose is to make agents more accountable.
 As agents act on behalf of people, companies, and institutions, users need a simple way to ask: can I trust this agent, and is there an accountable operator behind it?
+The community convenes builders, runs open workstreams, maintains a public map of member organizations, and publishes open specifications for agent identity and discovery, all of which work on ordinary domains today.

 Why .agent